GreenDelta/sh2e-tool/olca-app-build/README.md

 * (take the defaults for the others)

 In the next page, select the platforms for which you want to build the product.
+Please note that only the Windows export is managed at the moment.
 After the export, you need to run the package module `package` to copy resources like the Java runtime, the native math libraries, etc. to the application folder and to create the installers.